4 energy bill myths to leave in 2020

 From rates to tariffs and random fees, it’s no wonder energy bills have a reputation of being difficult to comprehend.
 Unfortunately, it often means many Aussies pick up a few myths on the way to understanding their energy bill.

-So, if one of your goals in the new year is to get on top of your personal finance, we’ve jotted down four energy bill myths to be aware of.
+So, if one of your goals this year is to get on top of your personal finance, we’ve jotted down four energy bill myths to be aware of.

 Myth #1 - If you’re not using it, it’s not using electricity